 - Uneven pavement caused by settling under the concrete, uplifting by tree roots, or other causes

 After a slip and fall accident, it is the plaintiff’s responsibility to determine what caused the fall.
 To support an injury claim, it is helpful to take action quickly and preserve any evidence of the incident.
-This includes taking photos of the area and the object or hazard which resulted in the fall, as well as making notes about the surroundings and any landmarks.
-Obtain contact information from any witnesses present during the occurrence.
-If possible, file a report with the landlord of the property or the police.
-If you’ve been injured, contact our Long Island sidewalk accident lawyers right away.
+To ensure clear documentation of a sidewalk accident, it’s important to take photos of the area and the object/hazard that caused the fall.
+Notes should also be taken about the surroundings and any landmarks.
+Contact information from any witnesses should be obtained.
+If possible, a report should be filed with the landlord or police.
+If you’ve been injured, please contact our Queens sidewalk accident lawyers immediately.

 Liability For Uneven Sidewalk Injuries

-If you had a slip or trip and fall on a damaged sidewalk, the responsible party may depend on where it happened.
-A local municipality or city district could be liable if it occurred on a sidewalk they are responsible for.
-If it happened on private property like a mall, stadium, or business, the property owner or operator may be responsible for any injuries or damages.
+If you fell on a damaged sidewalk, the party responsible for the accident depends on the location where it happened.
+If it occurred on a sidewalk maintained by a local municipality or city district, they may be liable.
+On the other hand, if it happened on private property like a mall, stadium, or business, the owner or operator of the property may be responsible for any injuries or damages.

-Homeowners may sometimes be accountable for slip and fall accidents on sidewalks outside their property.
-This implies that they must ensure the area is clear of hazards and obstacles.
-Additionally, an uneven sidewalk may increase the risk and severity of injuries that occur on that sidewalk.
+Home are responsible for slip and fall accidents on the sidewalks outside their property.
+To avoid such accidents, they must clear the area of any hazards and obstacles.
+Moreover, an uneven sidewalk can pose a higher risk of injury and increase the severity of accidents occurring on it.

-If you get injured due to an uneven sidewalk, the city or municipality may be responsible.
-To prove this, you need to show that the town or city was aware or should have known about the dangerous condition and failed to take necessary action.
-You can use maintenance logs and pictures of the accident site to support your claim of a slip and fall due to an uneven sidewalk.
+If you are injured because of an uneven sidewalk, the city or municipality might be accountable.
+To prove this, you must display that the town or city was conscious or should have been conscious of the risky situation but failed to take necessary measures.
+You can use maintenance logs and pictures of the accident site to back up your claim of a fall caused by an uneven sidewalk.

-Please note that personal injury lawsuits against a municipality in New York may have different rules.
-Although the statute of limitations for personal injury lawsuits in New York is usually three years.
+Keep in mind that personal injury lawsuits against a municipality in New York might have diverse regulations.
+Although usually, the statute of limitations for personal injury lawsuits in New York is three years.
 According to NY Civil Practice Law & Rules (CVP) §214, lawsuits against the government may require you to file a notice of claim against the responsible party in as little as 90 days, per NY General Municipal (GMU) §50-E. There could be other circumstances that alter the deadlines in your case as well.